By Brooke Amodei, ’21

 This is just a small sample of the clubs awaiting first years and all students on campus.
 Just because the semester is online, the time is still right to get involved and meet people with common interests as you!
 It’s where I’ve met some of my best friends and how Loyola can really become home to you, even if you’re not there yet.

 To get involved, visit the Clubs and Organizations website to see a listing of clubs including a description and reach out directly to the club president.
-You can also email firstname.lastname@example.org to set-up a meeting where someone from Student Activities will help you determine what clubs might be a good fit and assist in getting you included in outreach and communication from those club leaders.
+You can also reach out to Student Engagement to set-up a meeting where someone will help you determine what clubs might be a good fit and assist in getting you included in outreach and communication from those club leaders.